 What is it like being a dairy farmer?

 Laurie: My husband, Brian, is a fifth-generation dairy farmer, but I didn’t grow up with that background and didn’t realize how hard dairy farming can be.
 It’s all day, every day.
 There always has to be someone here to take care of the cows.
 However, that’s also the best part.
-I’m so happy that we can raise our two kids on the farm and to be able to show them where their food comes from and the hard work that goes into it.
+I’m so happy that we had the opportunity to raise our kids on the farm and to be able to show them where their food comes from and the hard work that goes into it.

 HEAR FROM THE FARMER

 Listen to Laurie explain to another mom how cows take “vacations” from milking.

 How do I know my milk is safe?